 Virtual care.
 Professional evaluation and medical management services provided to patients, in locations such as their home or office, through e-mail, telephone or webcam.
-Virtual care is used to address non-urgent medical symptoms for patients describing new or ongoing symptoms to which providers respond with substantive medical advice.
+Virtual care is used to address non-urgent medical symptoms for patients describing new or ongoing symptoms of common illnesses, as determined by Medica, to which providers respond with substantive medical advice.
 Virtual care does not include telephone calls for reporting normal lab or test results or solely calling in a prescription to a pharmacy.

+Minnesota

-Medica Applause MINNESOTA Individual or Family Bronze Copay Plan Zero Benefit Chart
+Individual or Family

+Bronze HSA Plan

+Bronze H Plan Limited

+Benefit Chart